Many airline flights nearly empty as virus undercuts travel

 An official at another major carrier called it “prudent contingency planning” given that health experts advise against gathering of more than 10 people.

-“We do not have plans to voluntarily ground, (but) we’re wary of government actions ... that could force us to ground the airline,” such as the Federal Aviation Adminstration closing control towers or airspace or governors ordering that airports be shut down, said the person, who like others spoke on condition of anonymity to discuss planning that has not been made public.
+“We do not have plans to voluntarily ground, (but) we’re wary of government actions ... that could force us to ground the airline,” such as the Federal Aviation Administration closing control towers or airspace or governors ordering that airports be shut down, said the person, who like others spoke on condition of anonymity to discuss planning that has not been made public.

-The Wall Street Journal reported that government agencies were considering ordering a shutdown of virtually all passenger flights within the U.S. The newspaper said President Donald Trump and his advisers are reluctant to order a shutdown partly because passenger planes also carry U.S. mail and vital cargo.
+The Wall Street Journal reported that government agencies were considering ordering a shutdown of virtually all passenger flights within the U.S. The newspaper said, however, that President Donald Trump and his advisers are reluctant to order a shutdown partly because passenger planes also carry U.S. mail and vital cargo.

 The FAA, which provides air traffic control across the country, declined to comment on whether the agency was considering ordering a shutdown.
 “We don’t comment on speculation,” said FAA spokesman Ian Gregor.
 “The FAA is focused on the health and safety of its workforce while continuing to provide a safe air transportation system.”